DevRico003/youtube_summarizer/README.md

 # YouTube Video Summarizer

-This is a Python application that allows you to summarize the content of a YouTube video using OpenAI's GPT-3.5 language model.
-The application downloads the audio from the provided YouTube link, transcribes it, and then generates a summary in the selected language.
+This is a Python application that allows you to summarize the content of a YouTube video using OpenAI's GPT-3.5 language model and Langchain.
+The application get the transcription provided by YouTube, chunks the Transcription with Langchain and generates a summary in the language of the youtube video.

 ## Features
-- Downloads audio from YouTube video link
+- Get the Transcription from Youtube
-- Transcribes audio to text using OpenAI's transcription service
+- Chunks the transcriptions with Langchain
 - Summarizes transcribed text using OpenAI's GPT-3.5 model
-- Deletes all temporary files after use to save space
 - Built with Streamlit for an easy-to-use web interface

 ## Prerequisites